Build Your Own Home in the

 Today we are talking price on single wide mobile homes!
-Single wides have come a long way in the last decade in terms of flow and design, making them more than just an alternative to a double wide, but actually desirable in and of themselves.
+Single wides have come a long way in the last decade in terms of flow and design, making them look better and feel larger than they ever did before.

-The single wide mobile homes we have for sale range in size from the smallest and least expensive unit—The Tru Bliss with a total of 736 square feet, to the largest and most expensive unit—The Clayton Annie with a total of 1,140 square feet.
+The single wide mobile homes we have for sale range in size from the smallest and least expensive unit—The Tru Bliss with a total of 765 square feet, to the largest and most expensive unit—the Clayton Bobby Jo with a total of 1,260 square feet.

-There’s a pretty big price gap between those homes, so let’s talk about the Tru and Fleetwood factories.
+Now, there is a pretty big price gap between those homes, so let’s talk about the factories.

 Each Tru mobile home is built using “factory select” options.
-While they do offer certain upgrades (which we’ll discuss below) these homes are not meant for individual customization.
+While they do offer certain upgrades (which we’ll discuss below) these homes are not meant for a ton of individual customization at the factory.

 Limiting the number of options available means this factory can buy in extremely large quantities of wholesale materials as well as build homes quickly without a long and modified spec sheet.
 A speedy factory line means a lot of savings in any manufacturing industry, and Tru understands this.

-Both the Tru and Fleetwood homes have what is called “thermal zone” upgrades ranging from Zone I to Zone III, with I being the least.
+Many of our homes have what is called “thermal zone” upgrades ranging from Zone I to Zone III.
 With Tru, upgrading your thermal zone means an increase in insulation as well as upgraded windows.
 Fleetwood offers an increase in insulation.

 The price will vary depending on the size of your single wide, but often it is inexpensive enough that you will save on utility bills the cost of the upgrade within a few short years.
 Not bad considering the savings in energy bills and increased comfort during extreme weather months.

-For customers living in hurricane and high-wind prone areas, your home will require an upgrade to Wind Zone II.
+Most people will only care about wind zone upgrades if they are in an area at high risk for windy weather, like along the coast where Hurricanes can hit with full force.
+For customers living in hurricane and high-wind prone areas, your home is required by HUD to get an upgrade to Wind Zone II or Wind Zone III.
 This will provide additional support and stability to your home in the event of high winds, protecting the roof and siding from damage.

 To build your home according to Wind Zone II specifications, the cost based on length as well as an additional charge for home set-up, which requires more steps than a typical home set.

-Another helpful thing to keep in mind is mobile homes do not have sales tax calculated on their total price, however, the upgrades are taxed and the price should be clearly reflected on your purchase agreement.
+Another helpful thing to keep in mind is that in some states mobile homes do not have sales tax calculated on their total price, however, the upgrades may be taxed and the price should be clearly reflected on your purchase agreement.